MICA regulations

 MiCA regulations in Slovakia 2024

-Requirements for companies
+Requirements for Firms

 MiCA regulations in Slovenia 2024

-MiCA regulations in Slovenia In the context of the rapid development of cryptocurrencies and blockchain technologies, Slovenia, like many other countries, faces the need to adapt its legislation to the new realities of the digital economy.
-In this direction, special attention is being paid to the regulation of cryptoasset markets (MICA), which represents an important part of the pan-European strategy to create a unified and secure digital market.
-In this article, we will discuss what changes the entry into force of the MICA regulation in Slovenia will bring, when it is expected to come into force and what requirements will be imposed on cryptoasset companies.
+In the context of rapid growth with cryptocurrencies and blockchain technology, similar to many countries, Slovenia faces the challenge of adapting its legislation to the new reality of the digital economy.
+In this respect, special attention is given to the regulation of cryptoasset markets – MICA, which is an important part of the pan-European strategy of establishing a uniform and secure digital market.
+In the following article, we will discuss what changes the coming into force of the MICA regulation will bring in Slovenia, when it is expected to come into force, and what requirements will be imposed on cryptoasset companies.

 Expected entry into force of MICA regulations